Set Out on a Culinary Adventure in England with Cheese Journeys

 Cheese Journeys, the brain-child of Anna Juhl, is a food travel company that offers tours best described by the their tagline: “Explore, Culture, Cheese.”
 From England to France to Switzerland to Italy to Amsterdam, they’ll introduce you to some of the world’s best artisan cheese, food and drink producers, entrancing both your mind and your taste-buds.

 “Oh, to be in England, now that April’s there,” the poet Robert Browning wrote.
-You can echo those words on the England: A Cheddar Odyssey trip, running April 1-5 this year.
-I had the pleasure of taking this same tour last year; it was one of the most fascinating culinary and cultural adventures I’ve ever experienced.
+You can echo those words on the England: A Cheddar Odyssey trip, running March 30 to April 3, 2020.
+I had the pleasure of taking this same tour in 2018; it was one of the most fascinating culinary and cultural adventures I’ve ever experienced.

 On this trip you will meet and learn from some of the world’s best artisanal food producers, wine-makers, brewers and brandy-makers.
 It is hosted by Anna along with writer Tenaya Darlington, whose moniker is Madame Fromage.